1917 |

 |

-The Siemens &
+The German Siemens

-HalskeT-52, codenamed STURGEON by British
+STURGEON by the British codebreakers, was the

-cryptologists, was the first important German
+first important German high level teleprinter

 M-325